assignment-exec/code-runner/README.md

-Code Runner: An Environment to run your code
+Code Runner: A tool to help run your assignments
 ===================================================
-Code Runner is a web application to run code snippet or code files on a docker environment with code specific configurations.
+Code Runner is a web application to run code pertaining to your assignment using user provided configurations.

-This application is mainly designed for running students' assignments for different courses.

 ## Features
-- It has two ends for users -
+There are two roles in the application - Professor and Student.
+#### Professor
-    - One end from where professors can create course specific docker image.
+- Professor provides course specific configurations for creating suitable docker environment.
+- Course specific configurations include specifying operating system and its version, programming language and compiler.
+#### Student
-    - Second where students can submit code and view the output.
+- Students can submit their assignments and view the output through a web page.
+- They can also enter the optional command line arguments that are required to run their assignment.
+- Web page accepts assignment files in compressed format.
+Allowed formats are .zip, .tar and .tar.gz.

-- Currently it supports only server features -
+Currently the application supports only server features:
 - Run the server
-    - Accept code files in compressed format
-    - Accept optional command line argument required to run code
+- Accept assignment files and command line argument
-- Allows .zip, .tar and .tar.gz compression formats.
-- Server decompresses the files, reads the code and sends status response to client.
+- Extract the files send status response to web page.

 ## Build and Run Server
 Compile the source code using the `make` tool as shown below.